stoplightio/http-spec/README.md

 This repository contains *exclusively* converters functions that take OpenAPI v2, OpenAPI v3.x, or Postman Collection documents and transforms them into the [http-spec interface](https://github.com/stoplightio/types/blob/master/src/http-spec.ts).

-You can explore the whole structure by looking at the [IHttpService](https://github.com/stoplightio/types/blob/master/src/http-spec.ts#L10) definition and checking out its descendands.
+You can explore the whole structure by looking at the [IHttpService](https://github.com/stoplightio/types/blob/master/src/http-spec.ts#L10) definition and checking out its descendants.
 You'll probably notice that it resembles a lot the current OpenAPI 3.x specification, and that's on purpose.
 OpenAPI 3.0 has first support and we gracefully upgrade/downgrade the other specification formats to it.

 ## How do I write a converter?